 Before a worker is assigned to work alone or in isolation, the Employer must identify any hazards and assess the risk to the worker and eliminate or minimize the risk from the hazard.
-The Employer must develop and implement a written procedure for checking the well-being of a worker assigned to work alone or in isolation.
+The Employer must develop and implement a written procedure for checking the well-being of a worker assigned to work alone or in isolation in consultation with the occupational health and safety committee.